openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

   </problem>

 ******************************************
 Case Sensitivity and Text Input Problems
 ******************************************

 By default, text input problems do not require a case sensitive response.
 You can change this and require a case sensitive answer.

 To make a text input response case sensitive, you must use :ref:`Advanced Editor`.

-In the Advanced Editor, you see that the **type** attribute of the **stringresponse** element equals **ci**, for *case insensitive*.
-For example:
+In the Advanced Editor, you see that the ``type`` attribute of the ``stringresponse`` element equals ``ci``, for "case insensitive".
+An example follows.

 ::